ET Speaks From Home

 chinese wedding gifts

-So if you attend any Chinese weddings in Chinese restaurants as a friend or relative, they would expect you to come with a big fat red packet (ang bao) to help cover their dinner costs.
+So, if you attend a Chinese wedding—especially one held in a Chinese restaurant—as a friend or relative, it is customary to bring a generous red packet (ang bao) to help cover the cost of your seat.

-In Teochew traditions, they have to give four pieces of jewellery including a gold necklace, a pendant, a pair of earrings and a bangle.
+In Teochew traditions, the groom’s family presents four pieces of gold jewellery: a necklace, a pendant, a pair of earrings, and a bangle.

 Mr V kindly shared this photo below with us.
 This is the type of jewellery they gave to his wife 30 years ago.